jakevc/sbpc/README.md

 ## Output

-Two output files are generated each with the output prefix ${prefix}, set to "sample" by default.

-- sample_peaks.bed - BED file containing peak locations
-- sample_sbpc.json - JSON file containing metrics and p-values
+- Peaks are always printed in BED format to stdout.
+- Metrics are printed as JSON to stdout by default.
+To also write metrics to a file (e.g., <prefix>_sbpc.json), use the `--metrics-file` flag.

 ## How It Works